-During the three months ended March 31, 2017, the Company incurred expenses of \$2 million on the Corani project.
-Included in this total are; detailed engineering costs of \$0.6 million, camp, supplies and logistics of \$0.4 million; community contribution activities totaling \$0.5 million; and salaries and consulting of \$0.5 million.
+During the six months ended June 30, 2017, the Company incurred expenses of \$4.1 million on the Corani project.
+Included in this total are; detailed engineering costs of \$1.7 million, camp, supplies and logistics of \$0.7 million; community contribution activities totaling \$0.6 million; and salaries and consulting of \$1.0 million.

-The Company had \$77.3 million of capitalized acquisition costs related to the Corani project as of March 31, 2017 (December 31, 2016 - \$77.2 million).
+The Company had \$77.3 million of capitalized acquisition costs related to the Corani project as of June 30, 2017 (December 31, 2016 - \$77.2 million).

-The Company has budgeted total expenditures for the Corani project of \$11.3 million for 2017, which includes Phase I engineering costs, surface rights acquisitions early works projects, community contributions, permitting and camp costs.
+The Company has budgeted total expenditures for the Corani project of \$11.3 million for 2017 (approximately \$3 million of early work projects which may be rolled over into fiscal 2018), which includes Phase I engineering costs, surface rights acquisitions early works projects, community contributions, permitting and camp costs.

 A number of economic studies of the Corani deposit have been conducted in the past, including most recently, the feasibility study entitled "Optimized and Final Feasibility Study, Corani Project, Puno, Peru, Form 43-101F1 Technical Report" filed on SEDAR in July 2015 (the "2015 Corani FS"), which updates and optimizes the Corani mine plan outlined in a previous feasibility study dated December 22, 2011 (the "2011 Corani FS").
-A summary of the results of the 2015 Corani FS results is presented below.
+A brief summary of the results of the 2015 Corani FS results is provided below, with a more detailed summary of results provided in the Company's Annual MD&A for the year ended December 31, 2016, in its Annual Information Form for the year ended December 31, 2016, and in numerous disclosure documents filed between June 2015 and June 2017.
 An ESIA was approved by the government of Peru in 2013 and modifications to the ESIA reflecting the results of the 2015 Corani FS were approved by the MEM in January 2016.